Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 #define PIN_RST 20
 ```

-If you want to test with the connect AWS IoT through MQTT example using SPI DMA, uncomment USE_SPI_DMA.
+If you want to test with the Connect AWS IoT through MQTT example using SPI DMA, uncomment USE_SPI_DMA.

 ```cpp
 /* Use SPI DMA */